 Your criminal defense attorney can also fight to negotiate potential plea agreements that can reduce the charge you face and reduce potential penalties.

 You should be aware that you will not always be informed about a DUI charge through the mail.
 In many areas throughout California, DUI charges may not be mailed.
 This may be more likely if the court system does not have your proper address on file.

-The court may issue a bench warrant for you, instead of mailing out a DUI charge.
+The court might issue a bench warrant for you instead of mailing out a DUI charge.
 Bench warrants appear on your public record and give police officers the right to arrest you.
-You could be arrested if you are stopped for a traffic violation.
+For example, you could be arrested if you are stopped for a traffic violation.
 Law enforcement officers may also visit your home or business to arrest you.

 Once you are arrested, you may be brought before a judge.
-The judge may then inform you of your DUI charges and provide you with information about subsequent hearings that you must attend.
-You may sometimes be kept in jail after being brought in on a bench warrant in California.
+The judge may then inform you of your DUI charges and provide information about subsequent hearings that you must attend.
+You may sometimes be jailed after being brought in on a bench warrant in California.

 Whether you have received notification of the charge or not, you should contact a DUI lawyer in Burbank after any traffic stop concerning a DUI.
 An experienced lawyer can review your case and advise you of your options.